The World Amateur Team Championship took place at Carton House, in Maynooth, near Dublin, from 29th August to 8th September 2018.

 Espirito Santo Trophy (Women): 29th August to 1st September 2018

 Eisenhower Trophy (Men): 5th September to 8th September 2018

-The Montgomerie and O’Meara courses at Carton House will be used for the championships.
+The Montgomerie and O’Meara courses at Carton House were used for the Championships.

 The name ‘Carton’ comes from the old Irish name ‘Baile an Cairthe’ or Land of the Pillar Stone.
 Carton is a 1,100 acre fully walled estate.
 The boundary wall is almost 9km in length and the estate itself stretches over two counties, Kildare and Meath.